YourOnly-One/content/snoworld/en-ph/blog/posts/2021/20210508-imitation-2021-intro.md

 alternatenames = ["Imitation"]
 sameas = ["https://en.wikipedia.org/wiki/Imitation_(TV_series)", "https://www.imdb.com/title/tt14371376/"]
 countryoforigin = "Korea"
-description = "《Imitation》 is a 12-episode drama about K-Pop idols.
+description = "«Imitation» is a 12-episode drama about K-Pop idols.
 It depicts the various challenges and experiences idols go through from training to finally being chosen to debut, a world that fans rarely see." datepublished = "2021-05-07" categories = ["Drama", "K-pop", "Romance"]